Mesh Timeout (beta)

 connectionTimeout: 2s

-Simple configuration for inboud applied to specific service
+Simple configuration for inbound applied to specific service

 This configuration will be applied to backend service inbound.